IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 ### Description

-The packet type field is in network byte order (big-endian).
-The upper byte of the field is the class of the packet; the value is one of:
+The packet type field is in big-endian byte order.
+The upper octet of the field is the class of the packet; the value is one of:

 * 0, if the payload is an IrDA frame;
 * 1, if the payload is a log message.

-For IrDA frames, the lower byte of the field is 0 for incoming packets and 4 for outgoing packets.
+For IrDA frames, the lower octet of the field is 0 for incoming packets and 4 for outgoing packets.

-For log messages, if the lower byte of the field is 1, it's an indication that one or more messages have been missed and not captured.
+For log messages, if the lower octet of the field is 1, it's an indication that one or more messages have been missed and not captured.

 The `ARPHRD_` type field is unused.